rickomax/psxprev/README.md

 scanner options: (default: all formats)
   -an    : scan for AN animations
   -bff   : scan for BFF models
-  -croc  : scan for CROC models
+  -croc  : scan for Croc models
   -hmd   : scan for HMD models, textures, and animations -pmd   : scan for PMD models
   -psx   : scan for PSX models